anuraghruday/text_to_image_gen/README.md

 # 1. Pretrained LDM Model

 ## Dependencies
+Install the required packages using the commands below:

 ```cmd
 pip install transformers==4.19.2 scann kornia==0.6.4 torchmetrics==0.6.0
 pip install git+https://github.com/arogozhnikov/einops.git
 ```

-## Running LDM Script
+## Running LDM Model

 The file contains all the code that is necessary to run the model.
-It doesnt require additional file
+It dosen't require additional files.

 * Load the code in colab and run Inferencing_LDM.ipynb cells

-## Results using LDM model
+## Results using the LDM model

 ![](overleaf_files/a_happy_bear.png)